Betty Daussmond: Career

-In 1914 she played the leading female part in Georges Feydeau's last full-length farce, Je ne trompe pas mon mari!.
+In 1914 Daussmond played the leading female part in Georges Feydeau's last full-length farce, Je ne trompe pas mon mari!.
 The author commented that she brought "joie de vivre" to the role on "her pretty Columbine lips".
+Also in 1914 she appeared in L'habit vert, another French farce, in London.
+She was featured in the comedy La danseuse éperdue in 1920.